 - Multi-Brand HVAC Integration Device – A device that has the ability to simultaneously connect with multiple HVAC systems.
 Each device can be from a different HVAC manufacturer (brand) and models – allowing unified connectivity interface for communicating with the systems.

-- Multi-Site Control – The ability that allows for total control over HVAC systems within multiple geographical sites (buildings, apartments, facilities, hotels, retail stores, etc.), through a unified user interface.
+- Multi-Site Control – Allows for total control over HVAC systems within multiple geographical sites (buildings, apartments, facilities, hotels, retail stores, etc.), through a unified user interface.

-- Power Proportional Distribution – A solution that enables building managers who are running VRF systems, to receive proportional allocation of the exact power consumption of each indoor unit, based on its actual operational demand.
-The power consumption information is gathered directly from the VRF system’s condenser.
+- Power Distribution – A solution that allows building managers, who are running VRF systems, to receive proportional allocation of the exact power consumption of each indoor unit, based on the actual operational demand.
+The solution gathers the information directly from the VRF system’s condenser.

-- Predictive Maintenance – A proactive maintenance strategy that is based on continuous HVAC system status monitoring, and on applied smart algorithms – in order to detect various deterioration signs, anomalies, and equipment health issues.
+- Predictive Maintenance – A proactive maintenance strategy that continuously monitors the HVAC system status, and applies smart algorithms – in order to detect various deterioration signs, anomalies, and equipment health issues.
 The goal of predictive maintenance is to optimize the HVAC system’s performance, reduce downtime and optimize the HVAC service and maintenance plan schedules, based on the system’s health.

-- Remote Monitoring – A technologically-enabled capability, powered by a software that is designed to remotely and continuously monitor the clients’ systems.
+- Remote Monitoring – A technologically-enabled capability, ran by a software of which purpose is to remotely and continuously monitor the clients’ systems.
 In the HVAC realm, the Remote Monitoring software tools enable HVAC technicians, installers, service providers and facility managers to remotely access on-site equipment, diagnose system errors, monitor HVAC systems health, optimize the operation of the HVAC system and apply predictive maintenance models.

 - Remote Service – A suite of software-based HVAC diagnostics tools that allow HVAC technicians to remotely access a client’s system, in order to provide intelligent, smart analysis and support to technical issues of any HVAC system – without the need to travel on-site.